Let’s talk money. One of the biggest things holding people back when they think about … Read more

 Participate in a valuable on-site orientation at the start of your program

 Make new friends and network with more than 1,600 international students from more than 40 countries participating in what is Asia’s largest international summer school

 Get involved in a number of unique cultural activities and excursions in order to make the most of your summer, while gaining valuable insight into Korean culture and seeing more of the beautiful country

-Appreciate access to TEAN’s Seoul Resident Director for continued support throughout the semester
+Appreciate access to TEAN’s Seoul Resident Director for continued support throughout the duration of the summer program